understanding-the-connected-home/book/who_controls_the_home.md

 - **A resident is a diabetic.** Can their health insurance track if a diabetic takes any sweet beverage or food out of the fridge, and reports back?
 Could they block access to the fridge?
 How about changing the orders for grocery delivery services?
 - **A young couple is two weeks late on their mortgage payments.** Can the bank shut them out of their homes by taking them off list of authorized users in the smart lock's facial recognition system?[^4]

-We chose those pointedly dystopian scenarios for a reason: Many of them start off with a legitimate reason, concern, or gripe - and then they go overboard, leveraging connected home systems in ways that go entirely overboard (or so we think).
+We chose those pointedly dystopian scenarios for a reason: Many of them start off with a legitimate reason, concern, or gripe—and then they go overboard, leveraging connected home systems in ways that go entirely overboard (or so we think).

 We believe that residents should be in control of their domestic lives, limited only by a legal framework that allows for recourse: As a rule of thumb, no company or other entity should unilaterally be in a position to shut down services in the home or change the rules of engagement like in the world of web services: *The iTunes Terms of Services just changed.*

-We need to ask ourselves: **Who controls - or should be able to control - access to and within a home?** Is it going to be the resident, landlord, owner, renter?
+We need to ask ourselves: **Who controls—or should be able to control—access to and within a home?** Is it going to be the resident, landlord, owner, renter?
 An insurance, bank, or Airbnb?
 What are the kind of legal frameworks that can ensure that residents are in charge of their home?

 **The home is a space that needs special protections.**